List of Important Days in June

 • World Milk Day is observed every year on 1 June.

-• World Milk Day is the International Day established by the Food and Agriculture Organization of the United Nations.
+• World Milk Day is the International Day established by the Food and Agriculture Organization of the United Nations in 2001.

 • This day explains the importance of milk as a global food.